 I’m not saying I married my husband because he’s a mechanic, I’m just saying it’s come in handy.
 A lot.
 The DR power mower that we bought used many years ago has lived a hard, rough-and-tumble life on the farm.
-Its not that I break things intentionally, it just happens.
-Do I remember oil changes?
-No. But do I always remember to spray the chain with grease?
-Also no. But the amount of things that simply break… surely can’t be my fault.
+Oil changes, sometimes, chain lubes, I’m better with.
+But the amount of things that simply break… surely can’t be my fault.

-When we first came to the farm, we rented a billy goat bush hog from Home Depot, and let’s just say I’m glad we bought the insurance.
-Something about a stick stuck in the belt system, I’ve blocked out the rest.
-After renting the machine for a couple of times, it was clear (to me at least) that one needed to live here.
-Even with a tractor and bush hog, some areas simply need a small, nimble device to weave in and out of trees and grind to a halt against cedar stumps.
-So the search began.
+When we first moved in, we rented a billy goat bush hog from Home Depot, and let’s just say I’m glad we bought the insurance. something about a stick stuck in the belt system, I’ve blocked out the rest.
+After renting the machine for a couple of times, it was clear one needed to live here.

 Craigslist should require an adult to log me in and supervise my transactions.
-Same for marketplace when I had an account.
-Otherwise, when I do tell an adult what I have found that we are going to go pick up, my logic may not stand up to intense questioning.
-That is how we found ourselves traveling a couple hours from the house to view a walk behind bush hog of my very own (I may also under anticipate travel distances).
-This one was a DR Power model, not a Billy Goat, but the price seemed right and I was desperate to stop paying rental fees.
+Same for marketplace.
+That is how we found ourselves traveling a couple hours from the house to view a walk behind bushhog of my very own.

 The seller was a mechanic by training, my husband is a mechanic, they spoke in their own language for a bit that sounded like well oiled gears turning, and soon the monster was on its way home with us.
-I’ve reclaimed a lot of pasture that was overgrown and then mowed the same land time and again with DR, and it gets easier every time, the trees a bit smaller, the stumps a bit more friable.
+I’ve cleared a lot of the same land time and again with DR, and it gets easier every time, the trees a bit smaller, the stumps a bit more friable.
 But, it has come at a dear price that the mower had to pay.
-Here, I proudly (or not so much) present a photographic journey of just a few of our “events” not to mention all the busted belts, chains, and things I have blocked from memory.
+Here, I proudly (or not so much) present a photographic journey of just a few of our “events.”

-While I cannot in good conscience recommend the DR Power brand, I can say that for me to be able to fix this thing so frequently, they have to be easy to work on.
-There are detailed schematics for every piece and part, and Jacks Small Engines is a fantastic source for parts.
+I cannot in good conscience recommend the DR Power brand, but I can say, they are easy to work on.
 But even for all the hell and back trips we’ve taken together, I wouldn’t give it up.
 Except, maybe for one with power steering.